 In 2013, three URI seniors decided to create a “compost club” with the intent of reducing the extreme amount of food waste produced in the university’s dining halls.
 After graduating, the three amigos went on to different careers and experiences, although always coming back to the idea of continuing what they had started in college.

-Five years later, two of the three colleagues; Conor MacManus, and Miguel Costa have re-ignited their will and commitment to help our environment.
-Rhodeside Revival was born out of the idea of providing a service that brings the community together in an effort to prevent waste from entering our landfill, while also creating quality compost for all Rhode Islander’s.
-All of this effort allows us to make donations and positive changes to our schools, gardens and other institutions within the community.
+Five years later, two of the three colleagues, Conor MacManus and Miguel Costa, have re-ignited their will and commitment to helping the environment.
+Rhodeside Revival LLC. was born out of the idea of providing a way to bring the community together in an effort to prevent waste from entering the landfill, thus lowering the amount of harmful gases going into our atmosphere and reusing food scraps rather than letting them rot in piles of garbage for years and years.

 We are pleased to have you engage in a sustainable journey that will change Rhode Islanders’ relationship with how we dispose of our waste, and see the potential we have as a community to better our world for ourselves and for generations to come.

 Growing up in the Azores Islands of Portugal, from a young age Miguel has been in close contact with nature and developed a sense of caring for the planet and keeping it healthy and clean.
 After graduating from The University of Rhode Island with a B.S. in Marine Biology and a B.A. in Spanish, he decided to become a language teacher while enjoying his free time in the outdoors surfing, mountain biking, or hiking.
 When his friends reached out and invited him to become part of this initiative, he did not hesitate to grab a chance at making a difference.
 Miguel’s focus is on customer relations, billing and operations.